 The other night, I rose from bed, flipped on the light, discovered a tick, pulled it off, flicked it outside, and said, very sternly: “NO. You are not welcome to my body or Heather’s body.
 Please, please, leave us alone.
 Thank you.”

 So, we’ve got that going for us, which is nice.

 Even a tick.
 Auspicious tick stopping my mind, allowing me to remember death, the suffering of others, compassion.
 Auspicious tick?

-Travis Newbill is a curious dude on the path of artistry, meditation, and social engagement who is very glad to be residing at Shambhala Mountain Center.
-His roles within the organization include Marketing Associate and Head Dekyong–a position of leadership within the community.
+Travis Newbill is a curious creature on the path of artistry and meditation, who is very glad to be residing at Shambhala Mountain Center.
+His roles within the lil’ society include Marketing Associate and Shambhala Guide — a preliminary teaching position.
 Follow Travis on twitter: @travisnewbill